 It’s definitely a reminder that doing the same thing over and over can create blinders, so always be open to trying something new.
-Try a new pattern, try a new yarn.
-You can even try writing out the knitting pattern by hand, like I do.
+Try a new pattern, or try writing out the knitting pattern by hand, like I do.
 Even trying a new yarn, like a cotton yarn cone in a new colorway, can be inspiring and helpful.

 Personally, I find that it helps me see the pattern in a different light.
 Also, as most publishers are short on print space, it helps to see the pattern with space to breathe.

 The point is, be audacious and brave in all your knitting endeavors.
 You never know, you might end up making your own happy accidents.

 I hope you enjoyed this Happy Accident Knit Washcloth pattern.
 If you did, I’d love to hear about it.
 Your feedback really helps me to continue to provide useful tips, patterns, and information.